Is it really important for me to meet with my advisor(s)?

 I can’t log on to CampusNexus®; my student ID or password is invalid.
 What do I do?

-Contact the IT help desk by email; in your email, include your full name.
+Email the IT Help Desk; in your email, include your full name and student ID number.

 How do I know if I am close to graduating?

 You will need to contact the Registrar’s Office and ask to see your degree sheet.

 I need a graduation form; where do I get that?

 How much is the graduation fee?